Black Jesus (film)

 Black Jesus (Seduto alla sua destra, lit.
 "Sitting to his right") is a 1968 Italian drama film co-written and directed by Valerio Zurlini and starring Woody Strode.
-It is inspired by the finals days of the first Prime Minister of the Democratic Republic of the Congo Patrice Lumumba.
+It is inspired by the final days of the first Prime Minister of the Democratic Republic of the Congo, Patrice Lumumba.
 It was listed to compete at the 1968 Cannes Film Festival, but the festival was cancelled due to the May 1968 events in France.

 Synopsis

-Rebel Maurice Lalubi is arrested by the military on trumped up charges and tortured, which turns him into a martyr.
-Inspired by the final days of the first democratic Congolese leader, Patrice Lumumba.
+Maurice Lalubi, the leader of an African liberation movement, is captured by government mercenaries.
+In prison, he befriends Oreste, an Italian adventurer locked up for his shady dealings.
+Despite facing torture to force him to renounce his ideas, Lalubi stands strong.
+Eventually, the military kills him, and Oreste meets the same fate.